linode/docs/docs/applications/cloud-storage/access-your-box-account-from-your-linode.md

 <hr>

-If you've discovered [Box](https://www.box.com/home/) then you know that it can be a great tool for moving files around.
-Here's how to install and configure a great free pisoftware to access your Box from your Linode!
+If you've discovered [Box](https://www.box.com/) then you know that it can be a great tool for storage, moving and managing files.
+The following tutorial helps you install and configure a free piece of software that facilitates Box access from your Linode.

 ## Before You Begin